tlyi/CIVIL-459-Project/README.md

 To ensure that we get desirable results, we carried out a few rounds of trial and experimentation.
 Since there is no known example of OpenPifPaf being used on lanes, our strategy was to just try, observe the results and improve from there.

 #### 1. Modelling the lanes as 24 keypoints
-In the original annotations, the lanes have varying number of keypoints, ranging from tens to hundreds.
+In the original annotations, the lanes are identified by a varying number of keypoints, ranging from tens to hundreds.
 However, OpenPifPaf requires there to be a fixed number of keypoints so that the network is able to learn how to identify and connect them together.
 We chose 24 keypoints as it has been used to [identify car poses](https://openpifpaf.github.io/dev/plugins_apollocar3d.html#evaluation) successfully, so we know that it is not too few or many for the network.
 It also seemed to be a sufficient number to capture details in lane poses, such as turns.

 To provide the network with a skeleton to work with, we simply plot out 24 keypoints and connected them to each other.
 The keypoints were obtained by uniformly downsampling from the original lane annotations.

 #### 2. Overfitting on a single image
-We managed to perform overfitting on a single image for 1000 epochs and also ran on 10% of the whole dataset for 30 epochs.
+To verify that our method is working, we first performed overfitting on a single image for 1000 epochs.
+[insert data]

 #### 3. Experiment with learning rates

 #### 4. Modelling just the start of the lane (1 keypoint)